clean-code-craft-tcq-1/current-ranges-c-EshwariGit/README.md

 Start test-driven development:

-1. Establish quality parameters for your project: What is the maximum complexity you would allow?
-How much duplication would you consider unacceptable?
-What is the coverage you'll aim for?
+1. Establish quality parameters for your project: What is the maximum complexity you would allow? -> Added CCN as 3
+2. How much duplication would you consider unacceptable? -> adapted
+3. What is the coverage you'll aim for?
 Adapt/adopt/extend the `yml` files from one of your workflow folders.

 1. Write the smallest possible failing test.